omni-us/jsonargparse/README.rst

   arguments, config files and environment variables, tuples and sets are represented as a list.

-- :code:`dataclasses` are supported as a type but without any nesting.
+- :code:`dataclasses` are supported as a type but without any nesting and for pure data classes.
+By pure it is meant that it only inherits from data classes, not a mixture of normal classes and data classes.

 - To set a value to :code:`None` it is required to use :code:`null` since this is how json/yaml defines it.
 To avoid confusion in the help, :code:`NoneType`